 Available on: Windows, macOS, iOS, Android, Linux, Web

 No doubt the app you’ve probably heard of.
-While Slack provides the features you need in a team communication tool – instant messaging, voice and video calls, file transfers, and screen-sharing – integrations are its bread and butter and Slack delivers more than a thousand of them.
+While Slack provides the features you need to communicate with team members – instant messaging, voice and video calls, file transfers, and screen-sharing – integrations are its bread and butter and Slack delivers more than two thousand of them.

 Top Slack features:

-The verdict: More than 12 million users will attest, Slack is a worthy team communication tool.
+The verdict: More than 32 million daily active users will attest that Slack is a worthy team communication tool.
 It’s got a hip UX and more integrations than anyone.

 But Slack’s price point puts it out of reach for many small to mid-sized businesses and startups.
 Slack’s powerful integrations also mean that many of its capabilities are a result of other tools and technologies.
 What’s more, questions have been raised surrounding Slack’s handling of user data, as well as the threat that third-party apps can pose.